Restoring Force (album)

 Restoring Force is the third studio album by American rock band Of Mice & Men.
 This is the band's first album to feature bassist and clean vocalist Aaron Pauley.
 It was released on January 24, 2014, in Europe and Australia, January 27, 2014, in Japan and the UK and January 28, 2014, in the US through Rise Records.
 It was produced by David Bendeth.
 A deluxe edition of the album, titled Restoring Force: Full Circle, was released on February 20, 2015.
-It featured four bonus tracks, including an acoustic version of "Feels Like Forever".
+It featured four bonus tracks, including three new songs and an acoustic version of "Feels Like Forever".

 Background and recording

 The album was announced through numerous publications in late November 2013.
 The album was produced by David Bendeth.
 The album's official track listing was revealed alongside the album's announcement.
 The album itself was completed in October 2013.

 "You're Not Alone" was the first song to be released from the album, premiering on December 1, 2013, followed by "Bones Exposed" which premiered on December 23, 2013.
 While "Bones Exposed" is technically the second single from the album, it did not receive an official release.
 "Would You Still Be There" and "Feels Like Forever" were the second and third singles from the album, released in May and October 2014 respectively, and the deluxe edition featured two of the three new tracks as singles, released in February: "Broken Generation" in the UK, and "Never Giving Up" elsewhere.